Our vision is that, "Every change in the built environment of Bowland should conserve or improve the character of the National Landscape."

 - Working with highways authorities to reduce signage clutter and lighting pollution reinstating and/or repairing locally distinctive signage and lighting where appropriate

-Purpose of the AONB with respect to the built environment
+Purpose of the National Landscape with respect to the built environment

 Our purpose is to conserve and enhance the beauty of the area, which includes the pattern of settlement and built environment; including the villages, the houses in them, the churches and graveyards, the roads, bridleways and tracks that link them, the signs that tell us where we are, streetlighting and other lights, the verges and roadside railings, the hedges and walls that border the roads and divide the fields.

-The aim of these following examples is to showcase features that are distinctive to parts of the Forest of Bowland, Area of Outstanding Natural Beauty.
+The aim of the following examples is to showcase features that are distinctive to parts of the Forest of Bowland National Landscape.
 There are many pressures on domestic and agricultural buildings and on the infrastructure of roads, bridges, gates, walls and hedges that have grown up since they were originally designed and built.
 Suffice it to mention the expectation for bathrooms/showers and garages for domestic properties and the increased size of agricultural machinery necessitating wider access to fields.
 It is unrealistic to think that these pressures can be entirely resisted so we would like to conserve what we can and change what we have to in a way that is sympathetic to the neighbourhood and tradition of the area.

 The following three photographs show the villages of Downham, Bolton by Bowland and Calder Vale.
 These villages are all in conservation areas where development is controlled.
 The character, however, of each of these the villages is different; there is no one style of village or settlement that is 'right', villages generally develop their particular character over time.
 Downham is picture postcard pretty but has the air of a working village related to the agricultural business of the Downham estate and nearby Downham Hall.
 Bolton by Bowland is a larger village with two village greens and some grand old houses as well as cottages.
 Calder Vale on the other hand is an industrial village that was created for the industry that grew up around the stream that could be harnessed to provide power - originally for a paper mill and latterly for a cotton mill.
 Calder Vale was developed over a much shorter time than Downham or Bolton by Bowland and the neat terraced houses were built as workers cottages by the original Quaker mill owner.

-Downham - left, note the absence of road markings and obtrusive signs.
+Downham - note the absence of road markings and obtrusive signs.
 The street lighting operates on reduced power at night.
-Bolton by Bowland - right has a similarly absence of clutter.

 Windows, roof, chimney stacks, doors